 Nicole Ritchie (Lead Research Assistant)

 Nicole Ritchie is a PhD student in Social and Political Thought at York University.
 She completed a Master of Museum Studies in collaboration with Sexual Diversity Studies at the University of Toronto and a Bachelor of Arts with Distinction in Women’s Studies and the History of Art, Design, and Visual Culture at the University of Alberta.
 Nicole’s master’s thesis analyzed the Canadian Museum for Human Rights (CMHR) through the lens of queer-affect theory, interrogating the formation of normative, neoliberal museology.
 Growing out of this project, her current research seeks to link psychoanalytic theories of object relations with the theoretical turn to the object, to matter, in order to consider playful and imaginative modes of pedagogy and phenomenology within arts and cultural life.

-TJ Shannacappo (Research Assistant)
+TJ Shannacappo (Past Research Assistant)